Income and assets tests for ABSTUDY

 - have a Health Care Card

-If your parents' or guardians’ taxable income for the 2014-15 tax year is $51,027 or less, this income test won’t affect your ABSTUDY Living Allowance or any means-tested School Fees Allowance you may get.
+In 2016 we assess your parents’ or guardians’ taxable income for the 2014-15 tax year.
+If your parents' or guardians' taxable income for the 2014-15 tax year is $51,027 or less, this income test won’t affect the rate of ABSTUDY Living Allowance or School Fees Allowance Group 2 you may get.

-The family pool is all dependent children in your family who may affect your payment rate.
+The family pool is a term used to refer to the dependent children in your family who may affect your payment rate.

 Dependent children can be included in the family pool if:

-- they are receiving Youth Allowance, ABSTUDY Living Allowance or School Fees Allowance
+- they are receiving Youth Allowance, ABSTUDY Living Allowance or income tested School Fees Allowance Group 2

 - Assistance for Isolated Children Additional Boarding Allowance is being paid for them, or